Projects on renewable heating and cooling

 Each project displays a logo, the project acronym, a short summary and information about patners and the corresponding funding programme.
 You can look for a specific project by using the filters listed on the side of this page!

 The RHC-ETIP projects’ database is growing and by 2021 we will feature a robust collection of national and international projects on renewable heating and cooling.
-In line with this objective the possibility to submit projects via an online form is taking shape and will be available before the RHC ETIP annual conference 2020.
-For now, if you are interested in submitting a project, you can contact us via email@example.com.
+In line with this objective the possibility to submit projects via an online form is possible since September 2020.

 Low Temperature, Urban Waste Heat into District Heating and Cooling Networks as a Clean Source of Thermal Energy

 LIFE4HeatRecovery aims to demonstrate a new generation of highly efficient district heating (DH) networks.
 By means of reversible heat pumps used either for heat recovery or heat utilisation, the project’s networks will recover urban waste heat sources available at low temperature, i.e. lower than 40°C. This will be demonstrated both in district heating networks operated at conventional temperature (third generation, with supply temperatures of about 70- 90°C) and in DH networks operated at low temperature (fifth generation, with supply temperatures of about 15-25°C).

 The overall objective of the DryFiciency project is to lead energy-intensive sectors of the European manufacturing industry to high energy efficiency and a reduction of fossil carbon emissions by means of waste heat recovery to foster competitiveness, improve security of energy supply and guarantee sustainable production in Europe.
 The project addresses three sectors, namely brick, pet care/feed and food industry.
 The results are however of major relevance for a number of other energy-intensive industries such as e.g. pulp and paper industry.